 Day 3: EveningSave the best for last.
 Treat yourself to a fine-dining experience at Commander's Palace , in the Garden District.

-From its early days as a parade ground and public market, Jackson Square has been the heart of the city.
+From its early days as a parade ground and public market, Jackson Square has been the heart of the city, and it's still one of the most fun places to go.
 The 18th-century grid design of the French Quarter began with this grassy commons along the river, and the metropolitan area spread north, east and west from here.
 Artists hang their paintings on the iron fences along St. Peter and St. Ann streets, sharing the sidewalks with fortunetellers and tarot card readers.
 Jugglers and magicians entertain crowds along the steps on Decatur, across from the sightseeing queue of horse-drawn carriages.
 Most buses drop off their tour groups at Café Du Monde to join the line waiting for a patio table.
 From here, you can watch the human parade, listen to jazz, get your bearings before venturing into the Quarter—and devour a few orders of sugar-dusted beignets.

 One of the oldest and most photographed churches in the country, the Cathedral-Basilica of Saint Louis King of France , a AAA GEM attraction, was completed in 1794 after the second great fire.
 The interior of this Renaissance-style basilica features beautiful stained glass windows, hand-painted frescoes and an ornate Baroque altar.
 Behind the cathedral on Royal Street is St. Anthony's Garden, a quiet park shaded by oak and magnolia trees.